NLnetLabs/krill/README.md

 ```

 The server should start on localhost and port 3000.
 If you want to use a
-different configuration, please review the config file (./defaults/krill
+different configuration, please review the config file (./defaults/krill.conf).
-.conf).
-Or use the `-c` option to specify another config file.
+Alternatively, you can use the `-c` option to specify another config file.

 ### API